It’s difficult to tell when drugged driving is the cause of a car crash. It…

 Further, the size of the road plays a major factor in the number of accidents on the road.
 TxDOT is looked to spend nearly $1 billion to repair and expand highways in the area.

-Get the Legal Help You Need with A Carlson Law Firm Trucking Company Lawyer
+Get the Legal Help You Need With an 18-Wheeler Accident Lawyer

-Commercial vehicle accidents can lead to far more severe injuries.
+18-wheeler and company vehicle accidents can lead to far more severe injuries.
 If you lost a loved one or were severely injured in a Permian Basin trucking crash, contact The Carlson Law Firm for aggressive representation.
-We have 12 locations across the state and more than 40 attorneys with the experience you need on your team.
+Our Midland, Texas office is ready to help you through the legal process of holding at-fault parties accountable.